haraka/Haraka/docs/plugins/lookup_rdns.dns_rdns_match.md

   Text to send the user if there is no reverse to forward match.

-* lookup_rdns.dns_rdns_match.general.type

-  The version of records this server cares about for forward lookups.
-That is does the server want 'A' or 'AAAA' records.  default is 'A'.

 * lookup_rdns.dns_rdns_match.forward.nxdomain

   Text to send the user if there is no forward match.